We invite you to try new exhibits and programs that showcase this unique place’s wide and diverse history.

 Specific elements of what visitors will experience in 2018:

-- Costumed staff who interpret historical characters or skills of the past.
+- Costumed staff who demonstrate skills of the past.

 - Demonstrations of historical games such as baseball, in which visitors of all ages can participate.